designcise/hawkbit/README.md

 ## Events

-You can intercept requests and responses at three points during the lifecycle:
+You can intercept requests and responses at six points during the lifecycle:

 ### request.received